j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 cd ~/biglake-finegrained-demo/
 ```

 #### 3.3.2.
-What we will do next
+Review the Terraform directory structure (& optionally, the content)

+Browse and familiarize yourself with the layout and optionally, review the scripts for an understanding of the constructs as well as how dependencies are managed.

+#### 3.3.3.
+What's involved with provisioning with Terraform

-1. Define variables for use by the Terraform
+1. Define variables for use with Terraform
 2. Initialize Terraform
 3. Run a Terraform plan & study it
 4. Apply the Terraform to create the environment
 5. Validate the environment created

-#### 3.3.3.
-Review the Terraform scripts

-If interested, review the scripts for an understanding of the constructs as well as how dependencies are managed.

 ### 3.4.
 Provision the environment